Keeping Chipmunks Away: Effective Chipmunk Repellent Techniques

 Pets as Chipmunk Repellents: Fact or Fiction?

 While it’s a common belief that pets like dogs or cats can help keep chipmunks away, this tactic may not always work.
 Chipmunks are elusive and can become surprisingly aggressive towards house pets.
-So, in reality, relying on your pets might not be the best strategy for chipmunk control.
+So, relying on your pets might not be the best strategy for chipmunk control.

 Effective Chipmunk Repellent Techniques: A Quick Summary